Esri/mapbook-ios/docs/index.md

 #### Creating locators

-The Offline Mapbook app supports geocoding and search so a [locator](http://desktop.arcgis.com/en/arcmap/10.3/guide-books/geocoding/essential-geocoding-vocabulary.htm) was built for each layer in the app by using the [Create Address Locator](http://pro.arcgis.com/en/pro-app/tool-reference/geocoding/create-address-locator.htm) geoprocessing tool once per layer.
+Offline Mapbook supports geocoding and search so a [locator](http://desktop.arcgis.com/en/arcmap/10.3/guide-books/geocoding/essential-geocoding-vocabulary.htm) was built for each layer in the app by using the [Create Address Locator](http://pro.arcgis.com/en/pro-app/tool-reference/geocoding/create-address-locator.htm) geoprocessing tool once per layer.
 Most crucial to this part of the workflow was that 'General - Single Field' was chosen for the "Address Locator Style".
 This style is useful for allowing searching of the contents within a single field, which was sufficient for the purpose of app.

 The following layers in the app are searchable: